EmElkan/blog/CV.md

 ## Currently

-Working as a Developer in Test within a scrum team developing mission critical products used by the Emergency Services.
+Working as a Developer in Test within a scrum team creating mission critical products used by the Emergency Services.

 Responsibilities:
 - Defect management.